freecores/spacewire_light/README.txt

 Overview
 --------

-SpaceWire Light is a SpaceWire encoder-decoder with FIFO interface.
+SpaceWire Light is a SpaceWire encoder-decoder.
 It is synthesizable for FPGA targets (up to 200 Mbit on Spartan-3).
+Application interfaces include a simple FIFO interface, as well as an AMBA bus interface for LEON3 system-on-chip designs.

-The goal is to provide a complete, reliable, fast implementation of a SpaceWire encoder-decoder according to ECSS-E-50-12C.
+The goal is to provide a complete, reliable, fast implementation of a SpaceWire encoder-decoder according to ECSS-E-ST-50-12C.
 The core is "light" in the sense that it does not provide additional features such as RMAP, routing etc.

 See doc/Manual.pdf for more information.

 Future plans:
- * testing and documentation of AMBA bus interface
  * redesign fast receiver to improve performance
  * add support for Xilinx Virtex platform